You can click on pictures to enlarge them

 Then, without wasting time, we dispersed, naturally equipped with our walkie-talkies: J.R. went one way, I went the other way, and Speedy stayed with her.
 She was stunned: she saw J.R. and I running around, disappearing into one street to appear from another one.
 She did not know which way to turn.
 She heard in Speedy’s walkie-talkie the various messages we sent to one another.
 Even though she surely did not understand them, she realized we were deeply involved in our mercy mission.
 Every time we found ourselves in front of a closed rental station, a sign indicated us the nearest one that was still open with the precise address.
 A courteous and efficient service!..

-Finally, Speedy called us to warn us that the operation «rescue of the damsel in distress on her bike» was cancelled: indeed, her friends had just found her.
+Finally, Speedy called us to warn us that the operation «rescue of the damsel in distress on her bike» was canceled: indeed, her friends had just found her.
 They led her to the rental station that was still open.

 She thanked us at least ten times.
 Like the young mom in Golden Gate Park, she was caught between gratitude and amazement.
 It would be extraordinary if they knew each other, and that they come to incidentally talk about us, wondering who the hell were those three French boy scouts who briefly came into their lives, those good Samaritans gentlemen who cross the world to help American girls in distress, equipped with all kinds of maps and with their walkie-talkies they keep on them at all times.